jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 ![Pipeline structure](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R/blob/master/visualizations/qiime2-pipeline-revised.svg)

+...
+To be continued ...

+---

+### Previous updates / notes:

 ***Update April 2021:
 Pipeline now uses latest versions of SILVA138 and PR2 (which includes plastid sequences that were previously found in a separate database known as phytoRef).
 For those running the pipeline on kraken, just pull down the new scripts.
 For those running the pipeline elsewhere, you can find the necessary classifiers [here](https://osf.io/z8arq/).
 Raw artifacts are also provided for others in case you wish to slice these databases to different primer regions.***